-My name is Isabelle Cook and I’m a World War II veteran.
+My name is Isabelle Cook and I am a World War II veteran.
 I was a young graduate in New York City and just had graduated from Mount Sinai Hospital School of Nursing when war was declared in Europe and pretty soon we were in the thick of it.
-And the Army asked Mount Sinai Hospital in New York City to form a thousand-bed hospital for overseas service.
-They asked for volunteers and since I was a young — unattached young lady, I felt that it was my duty to join the Army and to go to help soldiers overseas when they needed care.
+The Army asked Mount Sinai Hospital in New York City to form a thousand-bed hospital for overseas service.
+They asked for volunteers and since I was a young unattached young lady, I felt that it was my duty to join the Army Nurse Corps and to go to help soldiers overseas when they needed care.
 I didn’t tell my family.
-I had my — I had a mother that was a widow with five children and I didn’t tell her.
+I had a mother that was a widow with five children and I didn’t tell her.
 I didn’t ask her permission, I just signed right up.
-And then waited impatient — impatiently for them to call me for the Service.
+And then waited impatiently for them to call me for the Service.

-Finally, in September of 1942, I got the call, proceed immediately to Camp Rucker, Alabama.
+Finally, in September of 1942, I got the call and proceeded immediately to Camp Rucker, Alabama.
 Now, you can imagine the culture shock going from Manhattan down to Camp Rucker, Alabama in Ozark.
 And it was a tiny town of about 500 people, real southerners, and here are these northern Yankees that came to invade the area.
-And we had our basic training there and you could imagine civilians undergoing this basic training when we marched and had backpacks and everything else and all the soldiers in the camp lined up to see the nurses marching by and mismarching, most of the time.
+And we had our basic training there and you could imagine civilians undergoing this basic training when we marched and had backpacks and everything else and all the soldiers in the camp lined up to see the nurses marching by and mis-marching, most of the time.

 The original name of the post was Ozark Triangular Division Camp, but before the camp was officially opened on May 1 1942, the War Department named it Camp Rucker.
-The post was named in honor of Col Edmund W. Rucker, a Civil War Confederate officer, who was given the honorary title of General, and who became an industrial leader in Birmingham after the war.
+The post was named in honor of Col Edmund W. Rucker, a Civil War Confederate officer, who was given the honorary title of ‘General’, and who became an industrial leader in Birmingham after the war.

-We were given permission to actually go home for one day to see the family.
+We were also given permission to actually go home for one day to see the family.
 Mother was in shock when she knew that I was going overseas, but I had to make her understand that I felt it was my duty to be part of the Army.
 My brother was drafted and he was in the Army at the time.
 He went to Officer’s Training School and he became an officer.

 We spent about three months in Casablanca because of the fact that the Germans were still fighting in Tunisia and our hospital, the thousand-bed general hospital was supposed to be set up in Mateur.
 That was just outside of Tunis.
 When the Germans were defeated in North Africa, then we got our orders to proceed to Mateur in Tunisia.
 I was one of the ten nurses that was chosen to go on the advance party.
 We traveled 1500 miles across country, across North Africa in a two and a half-ton truck, an open truck and the heat, in May, was unbearable.
 But we managed to go across.
 We slept in pup tents at night.
 We had the K-rations for food, but one night we actually spent in the French Foreign Legion.
 We spent one night with them and we got a real hot meal and a bed to sleep in which was just wonderful.

 We finally arrived in Mateur.
 It had been bombed out and people were living in caves.
-And I asked the charge nurse, what was my duties as one of the ten people for setting up the hospital in — in Mateur and she said you’ll be the housekeeper.
-Here I am about 22 years old, never took care of a house in my life and suddenly I’m the housekeeper.
+I asked the charge nurse what was my duties as one of the ten people for setting up the hospital in Mateur and she said you’ll be the housekeeper.
+Here I am about 22 years old, I never took care of a house in my life and suddenly I’m the housekeeper.
 She said you’ll be in charge of the laundry and the housekeeping duties.
 Well, I thought I don’t know anything about it, but like Scarlett O’Hara, I’ll worry about it when the time comes.
 But she said well, you can probably get the townspeople to do the laundry.
 Well, there was no town.
 It had all been bombed out and people were living in caves.
 So we took over the French Army barracks that were used as a hospital by the Germans.

-Well, we set up our entire hospital in about eight days, 800 tons of equipment, generators, we had our own portable generators and the whole hospital was set up and the nurses and the nursing personnel had tents.
-There were five of us in each tent and outside latrines and outside wash stations and things like that.
-The heat — the — we were getting the winds, the “taraka” winds from the Sahara and living in the tents, it was pretty bad.
+We set up our entire hospital in about eight days, 800 tons of equipment, we had our own portable generators and the whole hospital was set up.
+Nurses and the nursing personnel had tents.
+There were five of us in each tent, we had outside latrines, outside wash stations and things like that.
+The heat was terrible.
+We were getting the wind (taraka) from the Sahara and living in the tents was pretty bad.
 But we were taking care of the casualties from Sicily.

 The Sicilian campaign had started and within about five days after we set up the hospital, we started receiving patients.
 They were evacuated by air and we acted as an evacuation hospital instead of a general hospital which takes care of the more severely wounded and those that needed to stay much longer.
 But we received about 2,000 patients.
-And as a result, we had to open another thousand-bed hospital on — in the field in tents and those that were convalescent moved into the tent area and the more seriously injured were in the building.
+As a result, we had to open another thousand-bed hospital in the field under tents and those that were convalescent moved into the tent area and the more seriously injured were in the building.
 We all did double shifts because we had to care for all these patients.
-And the heat was so unbearable and for the patients in the tents that they — we did have Italian prisoners of war and they set it up so that they there was — they put an extra top over the tent and then run cold water over it in order for — to get it cool.
-This we — we stayed in North Africa for one year and we took care of about 5,000 patients during that time.
+The heat was so unbearable for the patients in the tents that they (we did have Italian prisoners of war and they set it up so that they there was ) put an extra top over the tent and then run cold water over it in order to get it cool.
+We stayed in North Africa for one year and we took care of about 5,000 patients during that time.

 At the end of the parade, they had all the women who had consorted with the Germans, head shaved and made them march at the end of the parade to the – the people watching the parade throwing rocks and stones at them.
 It was quite an experience to be in that parade.
 Since there was not very much action after VE Day, I do believe that they wanted to give the front line – I forgot to mention that we were so short – I worked in the orthopedic section taking care of orthopedic patients, but in Italy, they were so short of nurse anesthetists that they decided to train two nurses to become anesthetists, you know, just on-the-job training.